Quantum Computing & Optimization Lab (QCOL)

 Research Group Members

-This lab is led by four faculty members:
+This lab is led by the following faculty members:

 The Ph.D. students working in this lab